 The Percival J. Baldwin Puritan Collection

 Percival J. Baldwin (1907-1975) was a senior executive in a major Canadian manufacturing corporation located in Toronto.
 He was raised in the Calvinistic Baptist tradition and developed an early interest in theology and an insatiable appetite for the writings of the Puritans.
-During the years after World War II he assembled a 2,000 volume Puritan studies collection, including the original editions donated to Tyndale University College and Seminary.
+During the years after World War II he assembled a 2,000 volume Puritan studies collection, including the original editions donated to Tyndale University.

 View our complete Library policies including how to obtain a library card, loan periods, renewals, recalls, overdue fines and other charges, placing holds, interlibrary loan and photocopying.